Handbook of Operating Procedures 3-1410

 Transitory Records:

 Transitory records are not essential to the fulfillment of statutory obligations or to the documentation of agency functions.
+See the UTRRS for more information.

 University Disposition Log:

-Document for recording destruction or archival transfer of official University records that have met retention requirements listed in the UTRRS.
+Document for recording the destruction or archival transfer of official University records that have met retention requirements listed in the UTRRS.

-Vital State Record:
+Vital University Record:

 1. Website (for policy)